How to politely ask for a payment with email samples

 Step 2: “Today is the big day” payment reminder email

-If you have not heard anything from your client, then this email is crucial to the future actions you have to take.
+If you have not heard anything from your client, then this payment request email is crucial to the future actions you have to take.
 This is your first action statement asking your client to settle their debt before it becomes overdue.
-You can still ask politely for a payment, so have a positive tone, do not show signs of pressure since they still have time to pay you within the timeframe you have set.
+You can still ask politely for a payment.
+So, have a positive tone and do not show signs of pressure.
+They still have time to pay you within the timeframe you have set.
 However, you should refer to the total amount your client is obliged to pay.

 Email Subject: Today is the due date for invoice #10430